Mrwerdo/FractalGenerator/README.md

-# Dem Fractals 🤓
+# The Fractal Generator 🤓
-Welcome to Dem Fractals!
+Welcome to The Fractal Generator!
 Here you can find a wealth of fractals of all sorts.
 Feel free to fork my project and start creating your own!

 # How To Make Em 🤔